 This star – or we should say star system – is located an estimated 350 light-years away.

 Practiced telescope users recommend a magnification of 75X or so for the most vivid view of this colorful double.

 Some double star aficionados believe Almach’s vibrancy of color even surpasses that of the star Albireo in the constellation Cygnus, generally regarded as the sky’s finest double star.
 In autumn, both Almach and Albireo are there for the viewing, so check them out and decide for yourself.

 The double nature of Almach has been known since 1778, when the astronomer Johann Tobias Mayer viewed them through one of the early telescopes.

 Today, it’s known that the smaller blue star is also a triple star system, making Almach four stars in all.

 Almach shines relatively close to the famous variable star Algol in the constellation Perseus.
 When Algol shines at maximum brilliance, it matches Almach in brilliance.

 Bottom line: The star Almach (Gamma Andromedae) looks single to the eye.
-A telescope “splits” Almach into two stars.
-Astrononomical research has revealed that one component is a triple system, making Almach four stars in all.
+But astrononomical research has revealed that one component is a triple system, with four stars in all.